Changissnz/nu_merchant_principal/README.md

 choosing to conserve their compositions.
 The two agents A and B may fall into a <ins>pragmatism trap</ins>.
-The trap allows them to steer away from negative consequences, projected by them to occur in the advent of their attempts to undergo sophistication for moves difficult by their execution, through pressuring them into conservative cycles of action.
+The trap allows them to steer away from negative consequences, projected by each of them to occur in the advent of their attempts to undergo sophistication for moves difficult by their execution, through pressuring them into conservative cycles of action.
 These conservative cycles of action rest on resources and capabilities already conveniently available to them.

+The section Denying Sophistication posits that there exists high envy aimed against the "sophisticated and competent".
+With only exactly one of these qualities fulfilled, there is not much of that same high envy received, so goes the posit.
+Intertwining the term "sophisticated" with those alluding to high-potential functionality, such as "competent", "effective", "powerful", "aggressive", and "prestigious" adds additionally explicit meaning around the usage of the term.
+The mentioned intertwined terms can be interpreted as related to the usage of the label "sophisticated", but without their explicit use alongside this label, there can only be implication that the correspondent terms are positively connected on some some belief system, one with a probabilistic rate of accuracy.
+If brevity is the secondary aims of explaining this term, "sophisticated", then its agreeable definitions make greater mention of the relation with ideals rather than functionality.
+The notion of utility plays a real role of application in an ordered world, the order preserved and propagated through effective utility.
+So there is this rationale for delving into the term "sophisticated", due to what is labeled as this term to potentially yield high contributions for advancement.

+As mentioned in this section and the last, there is at least some overlap in usage of the term "sophisticated" with "elaborate".
+Whatever lines differentiating these two terms, whether fine or bold, do make mention of the essential nature of those labeled "sophisticated" and the others "elaborate".
+The "elaborate" tend to lack an origin, as perceived by third-party inspectors.
+The "elaborate" does not need to rely on any novel techniques to exist in their forms.
+One feature of the "elaborate", already mentioned, is that they would lose their identity if they are to undergo condensation.
+The possibly greater effectiveness of the "sophisticated" in comparison to the "elaborate" is that the "sophisticated" can rest on principles simple and reliable, while the "elaborate" are so due to the lack of obligation in their resting on an origin that is principle.